Fixed point property for a CAT(0) space which admits a proper cocompact group action

+for any graph $G$.
+It is known that the existence of such a constant $C_X >0$ implies many important conclusions including the following (A) and (B): \begin{enumerate} \item[(A)] Any isometric action of a random group of the graph model on $X$ has a global fixed point. \item[(B)] A sequence of expanders does not embed coarsely into $X$ (\cite{G}). \end{enumerate} The conclusion (A) was proved by Izeki, Kondo and Nayatani in \cite{IKN2}.
+For its precise statement, see Theorem \ref{IKN-fpp} in Section \ref{applications-sec}.
+Roughly, it states that if we equip a suitable probability measure with a set $\mathcal{G}$ of finitely generated groups, then, with high probability, a randomly chosen group $\Gamma\in\mathcal{G}$ is infinite and any isometric action of $\Gamma$ on $X$ has a global fixed point.
+This guarantees the existence of infinite groups $\Gamma$ whose isometric actions on $X$ always have global fixed points.

-Since Gromov \cite{G} proved that a sequence of expanders does not embed coarsely into a Hilbert space (cf. Theorem \ref{Y-expander}), the coarse embeddability of a sequence of expanders into a metric space $Y$ has been a main obstruction for $Y$ to be embedded coarsely into a Hilbert space.
-Coarse embeddability of metric spaces into a Hilbert space (or Banach space) is a widely researched topic.
-We refer the reader to Chapter 11 of \cite{Ro}.
+For the definitions of coarse embeddings and sequences of expanders, see Section \ref{applications-sec}.
+In \cite{G}, Gromov proved that a sequence of expanders does not embed coarsely into a Hilbert space.
+Since then, coarse embeddability of a sequence of expanders into a metric space has become an important obstruction of the space to be embedded coarsely into a Hilbert space.
+The conclusion (B) states that $X$ does not have such an obstruction to embed coarsely into a Hilbert space, and is proved easily by applying the argument of Gromov.
+For the detailed proof of the conclusion (B), see Theorem 4.5 of \cite{FT}.